sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 ![](https://blog.wains.be/images/doorbell/result.png)

-A notification on my LaMetric alarm:
+A notification on my LaMetric smart clock:

 ![](https://blog.wains.be/images/doorbell/lametric.png)

-The clock actually displays a "Someone is at the door" in a loop until I click on the button at the top of the clock.
+The clock will display a "Someone is at the door" message in a loop until I tap the button at the top of the clock.

 ### Want the same setup?
 Read on!